Tyagaraja: Preservation of compositions

-About 700 songs remain of the 24,000 songs said to have been composed by him; however, scholars are skeptical about numbers like these, as there is no biographical evidence to support such claims.
+There are about 720 compositions available today, though there are claims that Tyagaraja composed 24,000 pieces.
+However, scholars are skeptical about these numbers, as there is no biographical evidence to support such claims.

-In addition to nearly 700 compositions (kritis), Tyagaraja composed two musical plays in Telugu, the Prahalada Bhakti Vijayam and the Nauka Charitam.
+In addition to nearly 720 compositions (kritis), Tyagaraja composed two musical plays in Telugu, the Prahalada Bhakti Vijayam and the Nauka Charitam.
 Prahlada Bhakti Vijayam is in five acts with 45 kritis set in 28 ragas and 138 verses, in different metres in Telugu.
 Nauka Charitam is a shorter play in one act with 21 kritis set in 13 ragas and 43 verses.
 The latter is the most popular of Tyagaraja's operas, and is a creation of the composer's own imagination and has no basis in the Bhagavata Purana.
 Tyagaraja also composed a number of simple devotional pieces appropriate for choral singing.

 The 20th-century Indian music critic K. V. Ramachandran wrote: "Tyagaraja is an indefatigable interpreter of the past... but if with one eye he looks backward, with the other he looks forward as well.
 Like Prajapati, he creates his own media and adores his Rama not alone with jewel-words newly fashioned, but also with jewel-[like]-music newly created.
 It is this facet of Tyagaraja that distinguishes him from his illustrious contemporaries."
 In other words, while Tyagaraja's contemporaries were primarily concerned with bringing to audiences the music of the past, Tyagaraja also pioneered new musical concepts at the same time.